Shadow Psychology, which originates from Carl Jung’s analytical

 -

-the observation of thoughts and feelings without criticism,
+observation of thoughts and feelings without criticism, fostering a secure

 The Role of the shadow in Personal Growth

-without our awareness.
-When overlooked, it may appear as projection
+our awareness.
+When overlooked, it may appear as projection detecting

-detecting unwelcome qualities in others rather than acknowledging them
+unwelcome qualities in others rather than acknowledging them in ourselves.

-reproached her coworkers for their lack of organization.
-Through
+coworkers for their lack of organization.
+Through engaging in shadow

-This journey of self-reflection and shadow exploration facilitated her
+self-reflection and shadow exploration facilitated her personal growth and

 Challenges in Shadow Work

-emotionally draining.
-Opposition frequently emerges from the fear of
+draining.
+Opposition frequently emerges from the fear of being judged or

 -

-Shadow traits are considered โnegativeโ.
-Traits that reside in the
+Shadow traits are considered “negative”.
+Traits that reside in

 balanced.